Alix1713/travelweather/README.md

 ## Functionality
 It uses the Open weather api to search a city and fetch geographical coordinates (latitude, longitude).
-Once it retrieves the coordinates another function makes another api call to Open Weather for the forecast.
+Once it retrieves the coordinates another function makes an api call to Open Weather for the forecast.
 Out of the forecast array I have chosen to include the low temp, high temp, uv index wind speed and humidity.

 ## Code Snip